- Garden / Landscaping / Patio — 248

 Which are best, steel or cast iron stoves?

-Steel and cast iron stoves don’t really differ in output, just how they give the heat out - a cast iron stove takes longer to heat up and will retain its heat for longer than the steel.
+Steel and cast iron stoves don’t differ in output, just how they give the heat out - a cast iron stove takes longer to heat up and will retain its heat for longer than the steel.

 Externally, wood burning and multifuel stoves may look the same, but inside they are very different.